django-oscar/django-oscar/docs/source/howto/how_to_change_a_url.rst

 That means you just need to create another app config class.
 It will usually inherit from Oscar's version.
-Say you'd want to add another view to the ``promotions`` app.
-You only need to create a class called ``PromotionsConfig`` (and usually inherit from Oscar's version) and add your view and its URL configuration::
+Say you'd want to add another view to the ``offer`` app.
+You only need to create a class called ``OfferConfig`` (and usually inherit from Oscar's version) and add your view and its URL configuration::

-    # yourproject/promotions/apps.py
+    # yourproject/offer/apps.py

-    from oscar.apps.promotions.apps import PromotionsConfig as CorePromotionsConfig
+    from oscar.apps.offer.apps import OfferConfig as CoreOfferConfig
     from .views import MyExtraView

-    class PromotionsConfig(CorePromotionsConfig):
+    class OfferConfig(CoreOfferConfig):
         def ready(self):
             super().ready()
             self.extra_view = MyExtraView